0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 # PolygonID SDK Plugin: Example App

-This example illustrates to an Integrator how to install and use PolygonID SDK Plugin.
+This example illustrates how to fetch Dart packages to create your Dart project and how to initiate PolygonID SDK, which we learnt to install in our last tutorial.
+This example is the implementation of the PolygonID Flutter SDK

-## Install PolygonID Flutter SDK
+## Fetch Dart Packages

+Before you can start building your project, it is necesaary to fetch all the Dart packages and the dependencies mentioned in your `pubspec.yaml` file.
+Let us see how that is done:

 1. Clone the [polygonid-sdk-repository](https://github.com/iden3/polygonid-flutter-sdk.git).